Fastdruid/PiStorm2K/README.md

 This is a rework of the original PiStorm2K to add some additional potential capabilities while remaining 100% compatible with existing and future firmware.

+The original PiStorm2K was imported from Gerbers into KiCAD and then revised.
+The initial KiCAD PiStorm2K is also contained within this repo however there were a lots of bits clean-up on v2.0 that didn't happen on v1.0.

+# Status
+UNTESTED - Initial production ordered 26/02/2024

 # Summary of changes
 ### Additional control lines.